utkarshx/redis-mysql-php-cache/README.md

 # redis-mysql-php-cache
-This is the caching layer for php mysql and redis.
+A Plugin to manage the redis cache over mysql and php.
+We also suggest you looking at the concept of materialized views.